-As part of the Decision installation process, the Decision API VBO is imported into the Blue Prism interactive client which sets the details for the Decision Web API Service and provides the action to use your Decision model.
-This is required to be able to use Blue Prism with Decision.
-For more information, see the Decision install guide.
+As part of the initial setup of your environment, the Decision API VBO was imported into the Blue Prism interactive client.
+This VBO contains the details for the Decision Web API Service and provides the actions needed to use your Decision model.
+For more information on the configuration, see the Configure Blue Prism to use Decision overview.